videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/interactive-live-streaming/handling-participants/manage-roles.md

 ## Using roles

-The mode of the participants is set during the meeting intialization in the `config` in `meeting`.
+The mode of the participants is set during the meeting intialization using `initMeeting`.

 ```js
 VideoSDK.config(token);